knudsvik/ctc_csv/README.md

     * Timezone, default is 'CET'
     * Influxdb parameters (url, token, org, optionally bucket)
 4. Copy some csv files from the flash drive to the directory where the ctc.py file is
-5. Run the script with following command from the directory: `python ctc_v2.py`
+5. Run the script with one of the two following commands from the directory (based on your setup):
+    Alt.1: For the old type of display without named columns in the csv: `python ctc_v2.py` Alt.2: For the new type of display with labeled csv: `python ctc_v2_new.py`

+Instructions for influxdb version 2.x and new type of display